Wiki surveys: Open and quantifiable social data collection: Pairwise Wiki Surveys

-Using these 25 ideas as ``seeds," the Mayor's Office created a wiki survey with the question ``Which do you think is a better idea for creating a greener, greater New York City?"
-Participants in the wiki survey were presented with a pair of ideas (e.g., ``Open schoolyards across the city as public playgrounds" and ``Increase targeted tree plantings in neighborhoods with high asthma rates"), and asked to choose between them (see Figure~\ref{fig:screenshots}).
-After making this vote, participants were immediately presented with another randomly selected pair of ideas (the process for choosing the prompts is described in more detail in Appendix~\ref{ap:website}).
-Voting continued for as long as the participant wished to contribute information about her preferences by voting or choosing ``I can't decide.''
-Crucially, at any point, participants were able to upload their own ideas, which then (pending approval by the wiki survey creator) became part of the pool of ideas to be voted on by others.
+Using these 25 ideas as ``seeds," the Mayor's Office created a pairwise wiki survey with the question ``Which do you think is a better idea for creating a greener, greater New York City?"
+Respondents were presented with a pair of ideas (e.g., ``Open schoolyards across the city as public playgrounds" and ``Increase targeted tree plantings in neighborhoods with high asthma rates"), and asked to choose between them (see Fig.~\ref{fig:screenshots}).
+After choosing, respondents were immediately presented with another randomly selected pair of ideas (the process for choosing the pairs is described in SI 1).
+Respondents were able to continue contributing information about their preferences for as long as they wished by either voting or choosing ``I can't decide."
+Crucially, at any point, respondents were able to contribute their own ideas, which---pending approval by the wiki survey creator---became part of the pool of ideas to be presented to others.
+Respondents were also able to view the popularity of the ideas at any time, making the process transparent.
+However, by decoupling the processes of voting and viewing the results---which occur on distinct screens (see Fig.~\ref{fig:screenshots})---the site prevents a respondent from having immediate information about the opinions of others when she responds, which minimizes the risk of social influence and information cascades~\cite{salganik_experimental_2006, salganik_web-based_2009, zhu_switch_2012, muchnik_social_2013, van_de_rijt_field_2014}.